llGuy/vkPhysics/docs/setup_windows.md

 ![photo](/docs/assets/cmake0.png)

-- Press the `Configure button`
+- Press the `Configure` button
-- When asked to create the new directory, press ok
+- When asked to create the new directory, press `Yes`
 - A window should pop up with the following options:

 ![photo](/docs/assets/cmake1.png)